 Free things to do in La Jolla: Swim with leopard sharks

-Leopard sharks flock to La Jolla’s warm and shallow waters during the summer and it is possible to respectfully snorkel alongside them.
-One of the best places to do so is at La Jolla Shores beach near The Marine Room restaurant because the waves are gentle there.
+Leopard sharks flock to La Jolla’s warm and shallow waters during the summer, and it is possible to snorkel alongside them respectfully.

-Be calm, don’t make noise and they’ll stick around to swim with you.
-They do not typically like bubbles from scuba gear so snorkeling in shallow water is your best bet.
-This is one of the more unique things to do in La Jolla, so don’t miss it!
+Be calm, don’t make noise, and they’ll stick around to swim with you.
+They do not typically like bubbles from scuba gear, so snorkeling in shallow water is your best bet.
+This is one of the more unique free things to do in La Jolla, so don’t miss it!

 La Jolla Shores Beach